Version 8.6, December 2025

 5.3 Other Metallic Products and Coatings

-Fittings and ancillaries with small surface areas are not exempt from approval requirements under the relevant regulations. the suitability for the category of use can be found in the 4MSI metallic compositions document – see link below.
+Fittings and ancillaries with small surface areas are not exempt from compliance to regulation 31 requirements.
+The 4MS document for metallic compositions provides a list of suitable compositions that have been tested to demonstrate there is no adverse effect on drinking water, only these compositions should be used by water companies.
+The suitability for the category of use can be found in the 4MSI metallic compositions document – see link below

 Products which do not fall into the category of small surface area as defined in Advice Sheet 8 will normally fall under the full requirements of the relevant regulations.
 Such products are considered, on a case-by-case basis, by the DWI utilising the positive list updated by the 4MS Initiative “Acceptance of metallic materials used for products in contact with drinking water” and select “Common Approach on Metallic Materials – Part B: Positive list of compositions”.